Binance Market Update (2022-09-30)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ATA, BETA, and BLZ, up by 28%, 21%, and 13%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include REI, ATA, and BETA, up by 24%, 21%, and 14%, respectively.

 Top stories of the day: